What is the Fair Debt Collection Practices Act (FDCPA) and what can debt collectors do? More importantly, what are they not allowed to do?

 Congress heard the outcry from both consumers and consumer advocates to take action.
 Several changes and amendments aimed at strengthening the 1977 Act have been taken since its original passage, but the protections remain relatively unchanged.

-Key provisions of the FDCPA
+Key provisions of the Fair Debt Collection Practices Act

 The law as passed, on a high level, does several things.
 First, it specifically dictates how debt collectors can contact you.
 It also bars the use of excessive phone calls, abusive language or threats of violence.